 Students can be expected to be regularly asked to revise classwork and course notes, finish off questions between lessons and complete formal hand-in homework.
 Homework will be issued in a variety of forms which may include practice assessments and printed worksheets.

-Following successful completion of National 3 Applications of Mathematics students may progress on to National 4 Applications of Mathematics or National 4 Mathematics.
+Following successful completion of National 3 Applications of Mathematics students may progress on to National 4 Applications of Mathematics.

 This course provides suitable progression for students who have completed National 3 Applications of Mathematics.